-Students who want to continue in a clinic for second or third semester for non experiential credit may do so for two, three, or four credits with the consent of the clinic instructor.
+Students who want to continue in a clinic for second or third semester for non-experiential credit may do so for They may do so for two-six credits, with the consent of the clinic instructor.
 The number of credits is to be determined by the student and their instructor.
-Students enrolling as a continuing clinic student must devote the following time below to their office hours each week over a twelve-week semester:
+Students enrolling as a continuing clinic student must devote the following time below to their office hours each week over a twelve- week semester: